About this course

 With a global reputation for maritime research and world-leading academics, Southampton Law School is one of the best places in the UK to study for a master’s in maritime law.
 This degree combines the practical skills and theoretical knowledge you’ll need for a range of specialisms.

-During your studies, you’ll develop your knowledge through a grounding in areas like criminal and contract law.
-This will improve the practical legal skills you need to advise, litigate and negotiate.
+During your studies, you'll develop your knowledge through a grounding in areas like contract law, insurance and dispute resolution, amongst many others.

 Southampton Law School is home to a vibrant port city and maritime institutions including: